Azure/azure-cli/doc/preview_instructions.md

-Microsoft Azure CLI v2 Preview
+Microsoft Project AZ Preview
 ==================================

-After weeks of hard work, the Azure CLI team is excited to offer a preview build for members of the GitHub Azure organization.
-While we are still early in this project, it is never too early to get feedback and we are eagerly interested in getting yours!
+The Project AZ team is excited to offer a preview build for members of the GitHub Azure organization.
+While we are still early in this experiment, it is never too early to get feedback and we are eagerly interested in getting yours!

 Installation via CURL
 -----------------